sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 [tutorial_eventtable.txt](http://sccn.ucsd.edu/eeglab/download/tutorial_eventtable.txt).
-This text file is composed of three columns, the first containing the latency of the event (in seconds), the second the type of the event, and the third a parameter describing the event (for example, the position of the stimulus).
+This text file is composed of three columns, the first containing the latency of the event (in seconds), the second the type of the event, and the third a parameter describing the event (for example, the stimulus position).
 For example, the top lines of such a file might be:

 <table>
 <tr>